abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 ![bookstore-swagger](../../images/bookstore-swagger.png)

-You will see some built-in service endpoints as well as the `Book` service and its REST-style service endpoints.
+You will see some built-in service endpoints as well as the `Book` service and its REST-style endpoints.

 ### Dynamic JavaScript Proxies